MADH95/JSONLoader/README.md

 You will also need the [InscryptionAPI](https://github.com/ScottWilson0903/InscryptionAPI) plugin.

-To install this mod, you simply need to put the **JSONCardLoaderPlugin.dll** in **Inscryption/BepInEx/plugins/CardLoader** beside the **APIPlugin.dll**.
+To install this mod, you simply need to put the **JSONCardLoaderPlugin.dll** in **BepInEx/plugins** in a folder called **JSONLoader**.

 ## Custom Cards

-To create your own cards you just create a .json file and fill in all the parameters you want your card to have (parameters you don't include will be defaulted).
-Some parameters are required, and some are optional with default values.
-Those parameters and their values are specified in the table below.
-For reference, an example file is included in this repo.
+To create your own cards you just create a .json file and fill in all the fields you want your card to have (fields you don't include will be defaulted).
+Some fields are required, and some are optional with default values.
+Those fields and their values are specified in the table below.
+For reference, an example card is included in this repo.

-All custom cards must have their json files be in a **Cards** folder, and their art in an **Artwork** folder in the same path as the dll.
+All custom cards must have their json files in a **Cards** folder, and their art in an **Artwork** folder in the **JSONLoader** folder.

 Cards have lots of fields that can be edited - this is a list of all fields names and their purpose.
-The parameters you wish to include in the json file should be copied exactly from this table, and any parameters that refer to *Enum.txt* should have their strings be copied exactly from there.
+The fields you wish to include in the json file should be copied exactly from this table, and any fields that refer to *Enum.txt* should have their strings be copied exactly from there.

 | Parameter | Description |
 |------|-------------|